xwshiba/Musicverse/README.md

     - Only works on desktop screens.
 Especially true for the Nav bar.
 - accessibility
     - Tried to use accessible color contrasts.
 But some pieces a11y requirements are missing.

+## Next Steps

+- Transfer for development scale-up
+    - Switch back-end from JavaScript to TypeScript to enforce type security
+    - Switch CRA to Next.js for better support
+    - Change from CSS to SASS or SCSS